ARTbio/GalaxyKickStart/README.md

 # Requirements
   * your Operational System must a Debian like system (Debian and Ubuntu basically).
-  * your Operational System user must be sudo to do this.
+  * your Operational System user must in sudo group to do this (not necessary to execute as root or sudo).
-  * your Operational System must have apt packages candidates for git and openssh-client packages.
   * your Operational System must have at least 4GB of RAM.

 # Ansible ARTiMED Galaxy instance